-The Copyright Agency’s Fellowship for Non-Fiction Writing will support an Australian author to create a new work of creative non-fiction writing which will engage with key issues and topics for a broad readership.
+The Copyright Agency’s Fellowship for Non-Fiction Writing will support an Australian author to create a significant new work of literary non-fiction.

 The Fellowship will provide sustained support for a year to one Australian writer to create an important work for publication.
 Applicants should submit a compelling description of their intended project accompanied by a writing sample to demonstrate their literary merit.

-Applications will be accepted for the following genres:
+Applications will be accepted for the following literary genres:

 - criticism and review